Blegggg/Hotel/README.md

 > [!NOTE]
-> # Methods[^2]
+> # Methods

-[^2]: · Analyse the detailed requirements using suitable methods, i.e. analysis by decomposition of requirements (breaking down the tasks into manageable parts).
-Elements and functions table.
+- [x] Analyse the detailed requirements using suitable methods, i.e. analysis by decomposition of requirements (breaking down the tasks into manageable parts).
+- [x]  Elements and functions table.
 Algorithms / pseudocode or flow diagram.
-Show the iterative development of the individual solutions with suitable testing throughout the process.
-Test the final product with an appropriate test table and evaluate the solution against the detailed requirements Iidentified in the analysis.
+- [x]  Show the iterative development of the individual solutions with suitable testing throughout the process.
+- [x]   Test the final product with an appropriate test table and evaluate the solution against the detailed requirements Iidentified in the analysis.

 > [!NOTE]
-> # System Requirements[^3]
+> # System Requirements

-[^3]: · Main Menu options Personal details: including type of room and service booked.Hotel room details: Type of room, number of persons, number of beds, what is included in the room i.e. on-suite, couch, TV etc. Bookings.
+- [x] Main Menu options Personal details: including type of room and service booked.
+- [x] Hotel room details: Type of room, number of persons, number of beds, what is included in the room i.e. on-suite, couch, TV etc.
+- [x]  Bookings.
 Billing and payments.
-Record keeping guest records, guests and allocated rooms, vacancy of rooms, room services.
-Database CSV document for customer / guests’ details.
+- [x]  Record keeping guest records, guests and allocated rooms, vacancy of rooms, room services.
+- [x]   Database CSV document for customer / guests’ details.
 Test table to show that the system works.

 > [!IMPORTANT]